Sheffield city centre: Riverside

 The Riverside Exchange is a new, large business district in the north of the city centre and is home to organisations such as Irwin Mitchell and the UK Border Agency.

-West Street/Devonshire Quarter
+West Street/Devonshire quarter

 The West End district of the city centre is home to many independent shops, bars and coffee shops - particularly catering for the large student population in the area.
 Devonshire Green, a small landscaped district park which hosted the main stage of the annual Sheffield Tramlines Festival from 2009 until 2014 as well as outdoor cinema screenings throughout the summer.

-Street names

-Several street names in the city centre are associated with the Duke of Norfolk (Arundel Gate, Norfolk Street, Surrey Street, Fitzalan Square) and the Duke of Devonshire (Cavendish Street, Devonshire Street).